cclearpartners/myi-docs/src/reports/aggregation-table.md

 #### Custom Modal

 By default, the modal displayed when a row is clicked is defined by the report's Main List View.
-To show different columns in the modal, create a List View Association and set the role custom parameter to `modal`.
-This List View Association's List View will then be used to determine the columns shown in the modal.
-Make sure that all columns in the modal List View are also in the main List View.
+To show different columns in the modal, create a List View Association and set Role to `Modal`.
+The List View Association's List View will then be used to determine the columns shown in the modal.

+The modal List View may only contain columns that are also in the main List View.
+So, to show columns that are not shown in the main table, add them to the main List View and uncheck the Display checkbox.